yashkdm987/EDA-Diwali-Sales-Analysis-Python/README.md

 jupyter notebook
 ```

-**Optional additions (if applicable):**
+**4. Optional additions (if applicable):**

 - If you use Power BI or Tableau, add a line like:

-   - `Open the Diwali_Sales_Dashboard.pbix file in Power BI to explore the interactive dashboard.
+-`Open the Diwali_Sales_Dashboard.pbix file in Power BI to explore the interactive dashboard.`

 - If you’re using Google Colab, add:

-   -`You can also upload the notebook to Google Colab and run it directly in the browser.
+-`You can also upload the notebook to Google Colab and run it directly in the browser.`